 Broken legs, arms, ribs, wrists, and ankles are commonly seen in victims of car accidents.
 Some of these injuries may take casting and therapy to repair and can cause significant medical bills.

-Other injuries sustained in car accidents include burns, internal injuries to organs, loss of limbs, or facial disfiguration.
+Other injuries in car accidents include burns, internal injuries to organs, loss of limbs, or facial disfiguration.
 Car accidents can also lead to post-traumatic stress disorder and other mental and emotional injuries.
 You may be eligible for compensation for this, loss of wages, and more.
 Talk to an attorney today at De Castroverde to see if you qualify for a claim.

 De Castroverde Accident & Injury Lawyers has expertise across a variety of personal injury cases, including: